urbanjost/M_intrinsics/md5/CONTINUATION.md

 onto multiple lines using this syntax.

 The rule for commenting continued lines is simple, really.
-Comments can go in the same places on continued lines as on non-continued lines accept they cannot appear after the right-hand "&" when continuing a long string.
+Comments can go in the same places on continued lines as on non-continued lines except they cannot appear after the right-hand "&" when continuing a long string.

 So applying the general rule the line